House & Apartment

 AddToAny buttons

-When does a tenant have to move out after receiving an eviction notice for unpaid rent?
+Does a tenant have to move out after receiving an eviction notice for unpaid rent?

-A tenant does not have to move out after receiving an eviction notice for nonpayment.
+No, a tenant does not have to move out after receiving an eviction notice for nonpayment.
 An eviction notice for unpaid rent alerts the tenant that the housing provider may file an eviction case if rent is not paid by the deadline on the notice.

 - Pay the full amount before the due date on the notice,

-- Agree in writing with the landlord on a payment plan,
+- Agree in writing with the landlord on a payment plan, or

-- Work out an agreement with the landlord in the court case, or
+- Work out an agreement with the landlord in the court case,

 How long do tenants have to pay overdue rent after being served with a non-payment notice?

-Public housing: People who live in public housing must have 30 days to pay overdue rent.
+People who live in public housing must have 30 days to pay overdue rent.
 A public housing unpaid rent notice must also tell the tenant about requesting a grievance hearing.
 If the tenant requests the hearing before the 30 days end, the lease does not end until after the process.
 These are federal rules.

 Tenants also have a one-time right to pay and stay even after an eviction case is filed in: